 Crack, micro-chapbook, Ghost City Press, 2022

 In Crack, Jennifer Lang wrestles with her family’s recent relocation to Israel.
 Comprised of nine shorts, this experimental micro-chapbook weaves between poetry & prose, the ordinary & the extraordinary.
 Order the digital book here; all donations go directly to the author, who will donate half of the proceeds to Tuesday’s Children for families who have been forever changed by terrorism, military conflict or mass violence.

 When American-born Jennifer falls in love with French-born Philippe during the First Intifada in Israel, she understands their relationship isn’t perfect.
-Both 23, both Jewish, they’re very different: she’s a secular tourist, he’s an observant immigrant.
-Determined to make it work, they spend the next 20 years rooting and uprooting their growing family, each in search of a place where they feel whole and home.
-In Places We Left Behind, Jennifer puts her marriage under a microscope, examining commitment and compromise, faith and family while moving between prose and poetry, playing with language and form, daring the reader to read between the lines.
+Both 23, both Jewish, they lead very different lives: she’s a secular tourist, he’s an observant immigrant.
+Despite their opposing outlooks on two fundamental issues—country and religion—they are determined to make it work.
+For the next 20 years, they root and uproot their growing family, each longing for a singular place to call home.

 Landed: a yogi’s memoir in pieces & poses, Vine Leaves Press, 2024